Please Do Not Follow This Woman’s Terrible Financial Advice

-Perhaps you’re facing crushing student-loan debt, are way behind on credit-card payments, or are dealing with horrific medical bills.
+Perhaps you’re facing crushing student-loan debt, are way behind on credit card payments, or dealing with horrific medical bills.
 If you’re looking for tips on how to pay it off, Simone Milasis has some advice for you.
-And it’s mostly: Don’t pay your bills, listen to the universe, and keep buying more expensive stuff.
+And it’s mostly: don’t pay your bills, listen to the universe, and keep buying more expensive stuff.
 It’s like a pyramid scheme that benefits nobody involved!

 Australian site MamaM!a ran some of Milasis’s book, Getting Out of Debt Joyfully, which chronicles how she got out of $187,000 in debt.
 Readers who came across it had some strong opinions, and it’s not difficult to see why.